dbastien/cracktron/README.md

 Pick a demo folder from one in Assets/Demos.
 Open main.scene and play around!

+## Additional Items
+### Mathematica
+Mathematica workbooks I use to estimate error in approximation functions, etc.

-## Notepad++ Language Definitions
+### Notepad++ Language Definitions
-This is a very good language definition for hlsl/cg that also understands Unity specific shader syntax.
+Language definition for hlsl/cg that also understands Unity specific shader syntax.
+I personally now use VSCode which has excellent built-in syntax highlighting.

+### Templates
+Replacement starter script (C# only)/shader templates for Unity